How ATL works

 ATL's Executive Committee is elected on a two-year cycle to provide strategic direction and to develop every aspect of ATL's work, policy and benefits.
 It acts on resolutions passed at the annual Conference and operates through a number of committees (see below).

-The Executive Committee comprises up to 80 members and eight national officers, and meets seven or eight times a year in London.
+The Executive Committee comprises up to 53 members including six national officers, and meets seven times a year in London.

 The Executive Committee operates through a number of advisory, operational and policy committees, which focus on different aspects of the overall work of ATL.
 These committees consider a wide range of important issues from continuing professional development and conditions of service, to independent schools and special educational needs.